cujojs/curl/README.md

 * [canhaz](https://github.com/briancavalier/canhaz): a project and code bootstrapping tool that will save you tons of typing.
 * [wire](https://github.com/briancavalier/wire): A light, fast, flexible Javascript IOC container
+* [when.js](https://github.com/briancavalier/when.js): A small, fast Promises/A compliant promises implementation
-* [cram](https://github.com/unscriptable/cram): a [forthcoming] javascript compressor, concatenator, and optimizer meant to be used with curl.js
+* [cram](https://github.com/unscriptable/cram): a javascript compressor, concatenator, and optimizer meant to be used with curl.js

 Kudos
 =================